Dialogues of the Gods: Dialogue XVII: Apollo and Hermes (I)

-Apollo notices Hermes laughing and asks him what’s amusing.
+Apollo notices Hermes laughing and asks him what is so amusing.
 Hermes replies that he has just witnessed something incredibly ridiculous: Hephaestus has caught Aphrodite and Ares in bed together, naked.
 Apollo asks how this happened, and Hermes explains that Hephaestus, who had long been trying to catch them, set a thin net over the bed.
-Ares and Aphrodite, unaware of the trap, lay down, and the Sun alerted Hephaestus, who then summoned the other gods to witness the embarrassing scene.
+Ares and Aphrodite, unaware of the trap, lay down, and Helios alerted Hephaestus, who then summoned the other gods to witness the embarrassing scene.
 Apollo wonders why Hephaestus isn't ashamed to expose his failed marriage in this way, but Hermes remarks that he would willingly be in the same predicament with Aphrodite himself and invites Apollo to come and see.
 (Note: This episode is narrated by Homer in the Odyssey.)

 Dialogue XVIII: Hera and Zeus (III)

 Hera tells Zeus that she would be embarrassed if she had a son as feminine and prone to drunkenness as Dionysus, who spends his time with the Maenads, indulging in wine and revelry.
 Zeus defends his son, citing his many accomplishments: leading a campaign in India, gaining control over Lydia, commanding the Thracians and the people of Tmolus, all while adorned with ivy, wielding his thyrsus, and engaging in frenzied dances.
 He wonders what more Dionysus could achieve if he were sober, considering his successes while intoxicated.
 Hera is irritated by Zeus praising Dionysus for discovering wine, especially given the tragic fate of Icarius, who was killed by his drinking companions.
 (Note: Icarius, after being given wine by Dionysus, invited several men to drink with him.
 When they passed out, other villagers, unaware of wine's effects and believing Icarius had poisoned them, killed him.)
 Zeus argues that Dionysus is not to blame for this, but rather people's inability to enjoy things in moderation.
 He also suggests that Hera's harsh words about Dionysus are motivated by jealousy over Semele.